ericabxy/opend6/docs/_attributes/Perception.md

 ---
+title: Perception
 alternate_names:
 - Awareness
 - Cognition
 - Observation
 - Sense
-genre_names:
-- Acumen
+category: System Book
 order: 9
 ---

 > Sometimes a character may have the opportunity to notice something in his surroundings that might provide an important piece of information.
 For example, a character might spot a bulging pocket on an adversary, which may indicate the presence of a concealed weapon.
-The __Perception__ attribute covers such instances as well as those skills that require the ability to read the emotions or logical reasoning of another, like bargaining, commanding, or persuading.
+The Perception attribute covers such instances as well as those skills that require the ability to read the emotions or logical reasoning of another, like bargaining, commanding, or persuading.

 Mentioned Skills
 ----------------